 Carol Howard Merritt has been a pastor for 13 years, serving growing Presbyterian (USA) Churches in the swamps of Cajun Louisiana, a bayside village in Rhode Island, and an urban neighborhood in D.C.
 She served as a pastor at Western Presbyterian Church, an intergenerational congregation in Washington, DC.
 Western's deep commitment to serving the poor in the city has helped to initiate programs like Miriam's Kitchen, a social service program for the homeless which provides a hot, nutritious breakfast and dinner for over 200 men and women.

 She is the award-winning author of Tribal Church (Alban 2007) and Reframing Hope (Alban 2010).
 She has contributed to numerous books, websites, magazines, and journals.
-Alongside this site, Carol blogs regularly at Huffington Post, Augsburg Fortress's The Hardest Question, and Dukes Divinity's Faith and Leadership sites.
 Carol is a sought-after speaker.
-She hosts Unco (short for Unconference), open-space gatherings where participants support one another while dreaming about and planning for the future of the church.
+She facilitates Unco (short for Unconference), an organization that hosts open-space gatherings where participants support one another while planning for the future of the church.
 And she co-hosts God Complex Radio, a podcast with Derrick Weston.
-Carol lives in Chattanooga, TN as a full-time writer and speaker.
+Carol lives in Chattanooga, TN.
 You can follow her on Twitter (@CarolHoward) or Facebook.